-Feed a high-quality dog food that’s fortified with omega fatty acids.
+Feed a quality dog food that’s fortified with omega fatty acids.

 Your dog should be eating a diet that’s nutritionally balanced throughout the year.
 Adequate levels of protein and essential fatty acids, including optimal amounts of omega-3 and omega-6 fatty acids, are important for healthy skin and hair.
 If you know your dog has sensitive skin and is susceptible to dry skin, you should consider feeding a food that’s designed specifically to nourish your dog’s skin and coat, like Diamond CARE Sensitive Skin Formula for Adult Dogs or Diamond Naturals Skin & Coat All Life Stages Dog Salmon & Potato Formula.

 Winter-related dry skin can be an uncomfortable concern for dogs just as it is for people.
 The good news is that it’s not a life-threatening condition.
 Changes in grooming practices, adding moisture to indoor air and feeding a high-quality dog food year-round can help reduce and possibly eliminate the effects of winter’s dry air on your dog’s skin and coat.